omahs/privy-js/packages/privy-browser/README.md

 # @privy-io/privy-browser

-Privy's browser client allows you to interact with the Privy API from broswer clients.
+Privy's browser client allows you to interact with the Privy API from browser clients.

 For interacting with user data from a node backend, use [@privy-io/privy-node](https://www.npmjs.com/package/@privy-io/privy-node).